 Key Takeaways

-- Japan is updating the Law on Establishment of Enhanced Environment for Youth's Safe and Secure Internet Use to force age checks.
+- The Law on Establishment of Enhanced Environment for Youth's Safe and Secure Internet Use is getting a major update to enforce age checks.

-- Verification in 2026 will likely require a government ID or facial scan, which creates new privacy risks for your family.
+- Verification in 2026 will likely require a government ID or facial scan, raising new privacy concerns for families.

-- Whitelisting is a bypass-proof way to let your kids watch videos without needing a social media account at all.
+- Whitelisting allows kids to watch videos safely without needing a social media account at all.

 Is Japan Moving Toward a Social Media Ban for Under-16s?

-Japan is at a breaking point with kids and the digital world.
-The government is seriously considering a social media ban for under-16s as part of a massive safety update.
-This isn't just talk—online child exploitation cases in Japan jumped 22% in the last two years, according to the National Police Agency (2025).
+Japan has reached a tipping point.
+The government is seriously weighing a social media ban for under-16s as part of a massive safety overhaul.
+This isn't just a theoretical debate; online child exploitation cases in Japan spiked 22% in the last two years, according to 2025 National Police Agency data.

 What Kind of Digital Parent Are You?